teo/opencloud-helm/charts/opencloud/README.md

    - Port: 9300
    - Headers: Adds Permissions-Policy header to prevent browser features like interest-based advertising

 All HTTPRoutes are configured to use the same Gateway specified by `httpRoute.gateway.name` and `httpRoute.gateway.namespace`.
+If `httpRoute.gateway.sectionName` is set, they also all use a single section (e.g. `https`) in the gateway resource (useful when `httpRoute.gateway.create` is `false` because a gateway already exists).
+Otherwise, when `httpRoute.gateway.sectionName` is left empty, each route gets its own generated `sectionName` that points to a section in the gateway resource that is automatically set up when `httpRoute.gateway.create` is `true`.

 ## Setting Up Gateway API with Talos, Cilium, and cert-manager